galangel/react-scroll-magic/CONTRIBUTING.md

 3. **Create a branch**:

-- please use the github project to generate a branch for you, you can then use it to checkout locally manually or use github desktop
+- please use the github issues to generate a branch for you, you can then use it to checkout locally manually or use github desktop

 ## Making Changes